 - A split receipt option allows for a part sale, part donation.
-The donation portion must be at least 20% of the fair market value and is eligible for a charitable tax receipt from a land trust. - In instances where the land has very high ecological value, a land trust or the province may consider a full or partial purchase.
+The donation portion must be at least 20% of the fair market value and is eligible for a charitable tax receipt from a land trust. - In instances where the land has very high ecological value, a land trust or the province may consider a purchase.